iGovDirect/Security-Review/README.md

 Scenario: A hired hack team tries to perform a "wipe"

-Solution: Multiple back-ups around the world
+Solution: We use multiple back-ups around the world

 Scenario: Open source intelligence (OSINT)

-Solution: Limit available information online
+Solution: We limit available information online

-Scenario: DNS spoof for mail or the target site
+Scenario: Attacker tries to DNS spoof for mail or target site access

-Solution: Use encryted DNS and Yubikeys
+Solution: We use encryted DNS + Yubikeys

 Scenario: Fake passport or id-card tries to register

-Solution: Verify its a real passport on a protected backend
+Solution: We verify its a real passport on a protected backend.
+For some countries we require a two tier registration, that means after registration, the password is sent as SMS to verify it.

 Scenario: Brut force attack agaist auth function

-Solution: Token, possibly also trigger some security or captcha
+Solution: Token (possibly also trigger captcha)

-Use two tier registration, that means after registration, the password is sent as SMS to verify it.

 Scenario: Physical access with the target pc

-Solution: Encryption and hardend passwords
+Solution: Encrypted, backed-up laptops with hardend passwords

 Scenario: Attacker tries to manipulate a voting record